 When gum disease is in the early stages, it is easier to treat and you can prevent some of the biggest problems that can develop.
 It is essential that you visit the dentist on a regular basis in order to give yourself the chance for early detection, because a simple gum treatment might be used to help your gums heal.
 If your gums recess, gum surgery may be necessary.

 Regular brushing and flossing can help you to avoid gum disease in the first place, but sometimes it is hard to stay consistent with regular flossing.
-If you don’t floss on a daily basis, it is possible that you might develop gum disease that can eventually lead into gum recession problems.
+If you don’t floss on a daily basis, it is possible that you might develop gum disease that can eventually lead into gum recession problems and gum surgery.

 Certain lifestyle factors can contribute to receding gums.
 These are a few common things that might cause your gums to recede:

 When gum recession has advanced, you will need to consider the right gum recession treatment to fix the problem as quickly as possible.
-A common treatment is a gum graft, which is the process of harvesting a small section from the roof of your mouth, and placing the tissue over the area where the gums are receding.
+A gum graft treatment is the process of harvesting a small section from the roof of your mouth, and placing the tissue over the area where the gums are receding.
 This treatment is an effective way to overcome gum recession, although it takes a little bit of time for recovery after the treatment is done.

-For more information about gum recession treatment, we invite you to contact our office to schedule a consultation.
+For more information about gum graft treatment, we invite you to contact our office to schedule a consultation.